 - 1. Horses - 1.1.
 Horses must be six years old or over. - 1.2.
-The Championship is open to Horses which have not competed in a Nations Cup or Grand Prix in a CSIO for Seniors during the preceding and/or current year. - 1.3.
+The Championship is open to Horses which have not competed in a Nations Cup/Longines League of Nations[TM] or Grand Prix in a CSIO for Seniors during the preceding and/or current year. - 1.3.
 Horses must not have competed in any Competition for Seniors during the Event at which the Championship is being held.